shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/articles/Output tags.md

 Supports images of formats: png, bmp, jpg, gif, ico (only 16x16).
 For other file types and folders displays small file icon.

 Supports Base64-encoded png image file data.
-To create such string use dialog "Find image or color in window" or function **Au.Controls.ImageUtil.ImageToString** (in Au.Controls.dll).
+To create such string use dialog "Find image or color in window" or function **Au.Controls.KImageUtil.ImageToString** (in Au.Controls.dll).